Chart Color Schemes

 Helensvale was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Helensvale has a higher level of cultural diversity than most local markets, with 14.9% of its population speaking a language other than English at home and 34.1% born overseas.
-Christianity is the predominant religion in Helensvale, making up 48.6% of the population.
-Notably, Judaism is overrepresented in Helensvale compared to the rest of Queensland, comprising 0.2% versus 0.1%.
+Helensvale was found to have a higher level of cultural diversity than most other local markets, with 14.9% of its population speaking a language other than English at home and 34.1% born overseas.
+Christianity is the predominant religion in Helensvale, comprising 48.6% of the population.
+Notably, Judaism is overrepresented in Helensvale compared to the rest of Queensland, with 0.2% of the population identifying as Jewish versus 0.1%.

 Frequently Asked Questions - Diversity